Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 ### Remove blocking operations

-The biggest change in performance in my case was due too removal of blocking operations like:
+The biggest change in performance in my case was due to removal of blocking operations like:

 * clFinish
 * clWaitForEvents